 You'll know when the yeast is activated when it has foamed up and began to smell yeasty.

-Add the Whole Egg, Egg Yolk, Honey, Salt and remaining White Sugar.
+Add the Egg, Egg Yolk, Honey, Salt and remaining Granulated Sugar.
 Stir gently to just combine.

 Knead until the dough comes together and doesn't stick to the side of the bowl anymore.
 This should take about 5 minutes.

-Begin adding the Softened Unsalted Butter, in small pieces at a time, until it's all incorporated.
+Begin adding the Unsalted Butter, in small pieces at a time, until it's all incorporated.

 Turn the dough out on to a lightly-floured surface and knead with your hands until the dough is completely smooth.
 Place the dough in a greased bowl and cover with plastic wrap.

 Set aside in a warm place for about 2 hours until the dough has doubled in size.

 Remove the dough from the bowl and knead gently for about a minute.